NE-/Learning_Notes/Languages/Fortran/Subprograms.md

 end program sumavg
 ```
-- Functions return with a value, subroutine is a task and "return' only through arguments (intent(in|out|inout)).
+- Functions return with a value, subroutine is a task and "return" only through arguments (intent(in|out|inout)).